World in Union: Paloma Faith version

 R&B singer Paloma Faith was selected to record the song as the official 2015 Rugby World Cup anthem.
 Her rendition of the song was used on ITV's Rugby World Cup coverage in the opening titles and during advert breaks, a decision that was greeted negatively by some viewers.
 A petition to have the song removed was set up by viral marketing expert Jonathan Wilson and received over 10,000 signatures.
 The petition was featured on the front page of UK newspaper The Daily Telegraph.

 Kiyoe Yoshioka version

 For the 2019 Rugby World Cup, the song was recorded by Japanese singer Kiyoe Yoshioka.
 This was also included on her debut solo album Utairo.

 ITV used a version recorded by Emeli Sandé for their 2019 World Cup coverage.

 Ndlovu Youth Choir version

-On the 8th of September 2023, the Ndlovu Youth Choir released their version of World in Union for the 2023 Rugby World Cup.
+On 8 September 2023, the Ndlovu Youth Choir released their version of World in Union for the 2023 Rugby World Cup.
 The track is a single off their upcoming album Celebrate.